How to Get Rid of Bags Under Eyes: Treatment at home or Therapies?

 2. Use a cold compress

-Although you can purchase a cold compress at the store, do-it-yourself methods can work just as well.
+Even though you can buy a cold compress at the store, making one at home can be just as effective.

 Some DIY options include a: